 It’s difficult to present the right information at the right time to the right people.
 The test reporting involves conveying the testing status and measures of quality for the project.
 There can be chances of non-availability of information or on the other hand surplus information with no way to deduce meaningful insights.
 Lack of a proper tool for exchanging test reports can make the test management process inefficient.

-Best Practices for Test Management
+Best Practices for Test Management Process:

 Following are the best practices to improve your test management outcomes: